Professional edition active

 • After collecting adequate urine, withdraw the syringe and needle.

-Aftercare for Suprapubic Catheterization in a Child
+Aftercare for Suprapubic Aspiration in a Child

 • Microscopic hematuria is common after the procedure; gross hematuria is uncommon.